neoacevedo/yii2-auditing/README-en.md

             'class' => \neoacevedo\auditing\behaviors\AuditBehavior::class,
-            'deleteOldData' => true, // To delete old data from the events log 'deleteNumRows' => 20, // It deletes this number of records ],
+            'deleteOldData' => true, // To delete old data from the events log 'deleteNumRows' => 20, // It deletes this number of records 'exclude' => ['foo', 'bar'] // Do not stores in the events log these model attributes ],
         ...
     ];